-Your Doctor or Physiotherapist will advise you when it is safe to return to driving.
+Your doctor or physiotherapist will advise you when it is safe to return to driving.
 You must be in full control of the vehicle before attempting to drive again.
-You should not drive whilst wearing a brace or splint.
+You should not drive whilst wearing a cast, brace, or sling.